MontereySand/Wordle/README.md

 ## Description
+Project editors: Giulia, Aditya, Krrish
 Wordle written in Java with a GUI made using Java Swing.
-Command line based so it runs fast and the GUI acts like a wrapper around what's printed in the terminal
+Command line based so it runs fast and the GUI acts like a wrapper around what's printed in the terminal.

 On top of vanilla Wordle, it has modes like
 - `Hardmode` timers, harder words etc